Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 Dilute to 5 mg/mL or weaker and infuse over at least 60 minutes (maximum rate 10 mg/minute)

-Adverse Effects
+Adverse effects

-Vancomycin is potentially nephrotoxic and ototoxic especially when used in combination with other nephrotoxic or ototoxic agents (eg aminoglycosides) and in renal impairment.
+Vancomycin is potentially nephrotoxic and ototoxic, especially when used in combination with other nephrotoxic or ototoxic agents (eg aminoglycosides) and in renal impairment

 Rapid infusion may cause vancomycin infusion reaction (previously referred to as red man syndrome):

-• muscle spasm of the chest and back
+• muscle spasm of chest and back

 • fever